 You can completely customize any chart by changing the design (colors, font types, etc.), formatting numbers, adding grand totals, turning the legend on/off, changing the difference highlight, renaming legend entries, setting gaps between columns, etc. Please read Customizing Zebra BI charts to learn more.

 The waterfall chart is a special type of chart that is extremely versatile.
 It is used for displaying calculations or performing contribution analysis.
-It can display subtotals and allows you to invert selected data points in your data series:
+It can display subtotals, the differences between them, and allows you to invert selected data points in your data series:

 To create waterfall charts with subtotals from one single measure as shown in the picture above, please refer to the article Creating waterfall charts with subtotals.